 A person may suffer from PTSD when:

-- Experiences a traumatic event.
+- Experiences a traumatic event

-- Witnesses a traumatic event.
+- Witnesses a traumatic event

-- Hears about a traumatic event (rare).
+- Hears about a traumatic event (rare)

 Throughout this article, we’re going to look into five specific ways the brain reacts to trauma.
 These are known as the “five F’s.”
-At the end, we invite you to ask further questions.

 Our Natural Response to Threat